 If you're not fussed about visiting in swimsuit-worthy weather, then January/February time will be even more economical.
 Temperatures will still be mild, albeit a little unpredictable, but if you're willing to brave a couple of rain showers you'll definitely be able to save some money.

 Planning to do a Portugal driving holiday?
 Don't worry - there are plenty of ways to save money on a road trip so you don't end up breaking the bank in Portugal.

-Although inland areas of Portugal do see freezing temperatures and snow, Portugal's long Atlantic coastline is the ideal place for some winter sun, making travel in January perfect.
+Although inland areas of Portugal do see freezing temperatures and snow, Portugal's long Atlantic coastline is the ideal place for a road trip, making travel in January perfect.